 David Conover, Office of the Vice President for Research and Innovation

-David Conover is an expert in ocean science who specializes in marine conservation, the ecology of marine fishes and fisheries science.
+David Conover is an academic expert in marine conservation, the ecology of marine fishes and fisheries science.
 He serves as the vice president for research and innovation and is also available to speak about the importance of federally funded research and the ways in which research and innovation improve human health, strengthen the economy and address the grand challenges that society faces.
 Conover has authored more than 125 publications on the ecology and evolution of marine fishes, and his research has been supported for more than 30 years by NSF, NOAA and various private foundations.
 From 2010 to 2013, he served as the director of the Division of Ocean Sciences at the NSF where he managed an annual budget in excess of $350 million.
 Conover has been the recipient of numerous awards, including the Mote Eminent Scholar Chair at Florida State University and the Oscar E. Sette Award from the American Fisheries Society.
 Additionally, he is an Aldo Leopold Leadership Fellow and a fellow of the American Association for the Advancement of Science (AAAS) and the American Fisheries Society.
 He founded the New York Marine Sciences Consortium, an association that enables 28 academic institutions to share expertise and speak with one voice on environmental issues.

 New research VP brings an ocean of experience to the UO (Around the O, Aug.
 26, 2016)

 Stony Brook research vice president to join UO as new VPRI (Around the O, April 26, 2016)

 “National Interest” Science: A Dangerous Contradiction (The Huffington Post, April 5, 2016)